-Administrators assigned a calendar between 183 and 203 days will contribute four (4) Sick Days to the Sick Bank each fiscal year until they have contributed forty (40) Sick Days.
+Administrators assigned a calendar between 183 and 203 days will contribute 4 sick days to the sick bank each fiscal year until they have contributed 40 days.

-Administrators assigned a 239 or 260 day calendar will contribute four (4) Sick Days to the Sick Bank each fiscal year until they have contributed sixty (60) Sick Days.
+Administrators assigned a 239 or 260 day calendar will contribute 4 sick days to the sick bank each fiscal year until they have contributed 60 days.

 All eligible personnel will contribute 4 sick leave days to the bank each year until 10 month administrators and instructional supervisors have each contributed an additional 40 days.
-Twelve- month administrators will contribute a maximum of 60 days.
+Twelve-month administrators will contribute a maximum of 60 days.

-All contributions to the Sick Bank will be recorded in the administrator's personnel record as "Sick Bank".
+All contributions to the sick bank will be recorded in the administrator's personnel record as "Sick Bank".

-Section CĐ - Access to the Sick Bank
+Section CD - Access to the Sick Bank

-Prior to accessing the Sick Bank, the administrator must exhaust all Accumulated Sick Days.
+Prior to accessing the sick bank, the administrator must exhaust all accumulated sick days.

-For the purposes of this policy, "Accumulated Sick Days" shall be defined as:
+For the purposes of this policy, "accumulated sick days" shall be defined as:

-- The total number of available days recorded in the administrator's personnel record as "Sick Days" as of July 1, including those days allotted to each administrator for the current fiscal year. - This number does not include the administrator's yearly contribution to the Sick Bank. - This number does not include those days that are scheduled to be paid back to the Sick Bank for the current fiscal year. - This number does not include those days recorded in the administrator's personnel record as "Sick Bank".
+- The total number of available days recorded in the administrator's personnel record as "Sick Days" as of July 1, including those days allotted to each administrator for the current fiscal year. - o This number does not include the administrator's yearly contribution to the sick bank. - This number does not include those days recorded in the administrator's personnel record as "Sick Bank".

-No administrator or instructional supervisor will be able to withdraw days from the bank untilaccumulated sick leave days have been exhausted.
+No administrator or instructional supervisor will be able to withdraw days from the bank until accumulated sick leave days have been exhausted.

-AInstructional supervisors and 10 month administrators assigned a calendar between 183 and 203 days will be allowed to withdraw up to two (2) times their Aaccumulated Ssick leave dDays from the Ssick leave Bbank, not to exceed 150 total bank days.
+AInstructional supervisors and 10 month administrators assigned a calendar between 183 and 203 days will be allowed to withdraw up to two (2) times their accumulated sick leave days from the sick leave bank, not to exceed 150 total bank days.

-ATwelve-month administrators assigned a calendar of 239 or 260 days will be allowed to withdraw up to three (3) times their Aaccumulated Ssick-leave Ddays from the Ssick-leave Bbank, not to exceed 260 total bank days.
+ATwelve month administrators assigned a calendar of 239 or 260 days will be allowed to withdraw up to three (3) times their accumulated sick leave days from the sick leave bank, not to exceed 260 total bank days.

-If prolonged illness spans more than one school year, the administrator may continue to draw days from the Sick Bank in the ensuing school year in accordance with the maximum number of days for which the administrator was previously determined eligible.
+If prolonged illness spans more than one school year, the administrator may continue to draw days from the bank in the ensuing school year in accordance with the maximum number of days for which the administrator was previously determined eligible.

-All days utilized from the Sick Bank will be recorded in the administrator's personnel record as "Sick Bank Days Borrowed" on a per-day basis, and not in the aggregate.
-The "Sick Bank Days Borrowed" record will appear as a negative number until all days borrowed have been repaid as defined in Section D of this policy.
+All days utilized from the sick bank will be recorded in the administrator's personnel record as "Sick Bank Days Borrowed" on a per-day basis, and not in the aggregate.
+The "Sick Bank Days Borrowed" record will appear as a negative number until all days have been repaid as defined in Section D of this policy.